MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 ## MI2CAST Supports
-In this section, we will provide a list of formats or tools that support the MI2CAST guidelines to represent causal statements.
+In this section, we will provide a list of formats or tools that support the concepts defined in the MI2CAST guidelines to represent causal statements.

 ### causalBuilder